Rohaan553/UnderTone/README.md

 We trained a VertexAI model on the GoEmotions dataset (https://github.com/google-research/google-research/tree/master/goemotions) with "[NAME]" placeholders substituted with actual names.
 The code for the performed data manipulation can be found here: https://colab.research.google.com/drive/1n9OumaIcEfVLhrD09wgmTAnHQFsH2Tno#scrollTo=xXoQhWOtCRwk

+Check out our final presentation to see our app in action: https://youtu.be/yQq2_hcb0Xo.

 ## How to Contribute

 **PREREQUISITES:**  Make sure you have [Node.js](https://nodejs.org/en) 17+ and the `npm` package manager installed on your computer.
 Register an Expo account at https://expo.dev/signup, install the [Expo Go](https://expo.dev/client) app on your mobile device or simulator, and log in to your Expo account within the app.
 Both your computer and your mobile environment should be connected to the same network.